mikhail-chirkov/youbot_project/README.md

 Video with demonstration: https://youtu.be/Sb7gXdOLEjI

-To install add to catkin_ws and compile packages:
+To install add to catkin_ws and compile these packages:

 [youbot_description](https://github.com/mikhail-chirkov/youbot_description)